 Australia and Me would be an awesome title to a book if I ever get around to writing it.
 But I don’t remember all the details of our sojourn in Australia.
-There are a few years between the age of 12 and my age now.
+There are a few years between then and now.

 We moved to Australia when I was 12.
 I’m two degrees from being a gypsy.
 My parents were gypsies, so it must be genetic.
 I’d be able to prove this, if my genes didn’t keep packing up their stuff and moving.

 In the 1960’s Australia was searching for people to move to their country and be productive citizens.
 There was a flood of immigration to the US in the 80’s, but rarely do countries actively invite strangers to their shores.

 My father took Australia up on its offer to become a modern pioneer, settle in the Outback, and become a blooming citizen.
 He had retired from the Air Force, earned his helicopter pilot’s license, and flew small aircraft.
 He and a partner were going to start a crop dusting business.

 It fell to my mother to hold down the fort at home with four kids and after two years of uninterrupted single motherhood, she packed us all up, we boarded a Quantas flight and flew off to New South Wales.
 I remember Sydney Harbor very well; looming in the distance was the Opera House, shooting off what looked like shark fins for a roof, just a skeleton then, and for a long while after our arrival.
 They, whoever they were, didn’t have the money to finish it.

 After a suitable interval of getting to know Dad again, we set out for Kununurra, a tiny town in Western Australia that looked just like the town where Crocodile Dundee lived when he wasn’t wrestling crocodiles.